ssmirnovacode/my-coffeeshop/README.md

 ## Key features
 - Responsive design (implemented with CSS grid and @media queries);
+- Data fetched from and posted to Firebase Realtime Database
 - Order coffee to be picked up at the store (no payment online)

 ## Technologies used in this project